 Many faculty members have never taught online, and therefore wonder what they are getting themselves into.
-What are the differences between teaching online and teaching face-to-face?
-What can faculty members expect from the experience of teaching college courses on the Web?
-Other faculty members have some experience teaching online, but haven't shared their experiences, nor have they read the literature on distance education.
-Literature Search.
 Theories of Learning.
 Learning is one of the most important activities in which humans engage.

 Maturity brings unique characteristics that affect how adults are motivated to learn.
 Research on Adult Learners: Supporting the Needs of a Student Population that Is No Longer Nontraditional.
 Adult students have been a growing presence on college campuses during recent decades and there are numerous indicators that these students, often referred to as “nontraditional,” constitute a significant proportion of the undergraduate student body.